trytoolchest/lug/docs/docs/getting-started/docker-sidecar.md

 print(run_bowtie2())
 ```

-`lug.sidecar_shell()` calls a modified Python `subprocess.run` under the hood, so you expect common return values and
+`lug.sidecar_shell()` is similar to the Python `subprocess.run` function, so you can expect similar return values and
-attributes – like `.stdout` in the example above.
-You can also pass the same arguments to `lug.sidecar_shell` that you
+attributes – like `result.stdout` in the example above.
+You can also pass the same arguments to `lug.sidecar_shell`
-would to `subprocess.run` if needed.
+that you would to `subprocess.run`.

 ### Running in the cloud

-Just like with Hybrid functions, you can run a Docker Sidecar function in the cloud by adding `cloud=True` and setting
+Running a Docker Sidecar function in the cloud is exactly the same as running a Hybrid function in the cloud: you just
-your Toolchest key:
+need to add the `cloud=True` argument and set your Toolchest key:

 ```python
 import lug